starchildluke/astro/src/content/posts/talk-work-think-different-thanks-web.md

 ---
 title: 'We talk, work, and think different thanks to the Web'
+description: "How the Web has affected our behaviour"
 published: true
 pubDate: '13 Aug 2020'
 layout: ../../layouts/BlogPost.astro